esridc/opendata-search-component/README.md

 ### Angular 2.0

-No notes works totally out of the box.
+Works totally out of the box.

 ### Angular 1.0

-Attribute binding works fine out of the box but in order to bind custom events you must [write a small custom directive](/examples/angular-1-app/index.html#L28-44).
+Attribute binding works fine out of the box but in order to bind custom events you must [write a small custom directive](/examples/angular-1-app/index.html#L28-L44).

 ### Backbone

-No notes works totally out of the box.
+Works totally out of the box.

 ### Aurelia